 During this production process, most of the sugar that makes grapes and grape juice sweet is transformed into alcohol.
 So, alcohol-free wine is less sweet than grape juice.
 It also develops many more aromas and flavors that grape juice doesn’t have.

 Non-alcoholic wine was invented in 1908.
-So although wine is around for thousands of approximately 8000 years, non-alcoholic wine is a relatively young beverage.
+So although wine has been around for thousands of approximately 8000 years, non-alcoholic wine is a relatively young beverage.
 Its invention is credited to the Jung family, who owned a vineyard in the Rhine region in Germany.

 Johann Jung, born in 1798, was not only a vintner but also a cooper.
 He taught everything about his crafts to his son Carl who took over the family business and founded the Carl Jung company in 1868.
 While Carl focused on winemaking, his wife Maria traveled all over Germany to sell their wines to wealthy customers.